UC Philanthropic Bonds

 UC Philanthropic Bonds - New Zealand's first listed philanthropic bond is now closed.

 In 2009, UC offered a 10-year, unsubordinated, unsecured, fixed rate bond with philanthropic options.
-The bond issue is to raise $50 million, with an ability to take subscriptions for a further $50 million.

 Details of the bond